-- To avoid having to answer a question in class when you don't know the answer, sit in the back row T F and avoid making eye contact with the instructor. - If you haven't finished a reading assignment before coming to a lecture class, bring the book along and try to complete the reading during the lecture. - Although it is OK to disagree with something in your textbook, never disagree with something the instructor says in a lecture. - T F If you are asked a question but don't know the answer, it's best to be honest and admit it. - Before raising your hand to ask a question, take a moment to consider whether maybe it's a stupid - Because you don't want your instructor to form a poor impression of you, wait a week or two into the term before starting to ask questions in class. - T F If you're shy, it's best never to speak up in class at all. - If you are struggling with a class during the first two weeks of the term, it's always best to drop the class immediately because the situation won't improve.

-about.
-2. List two things you can do if you are having difficulty understanding what your instructor is talking
+- 1. For each of the following statements about class participation, circle T for true or F for false: - T F To avoid having to answer a question in class when you don't know the answer, sit in the back row and avoid making eye contact with the instructor. - $T \to F$ If you haven't finished a reading assignment before coming to a lecture class, bring the book along and try to complete the reading during the lecture. - $T \ F \ Although it is OK to disagree with something in your textbook, never disagree with something the instructor says in a lecture.$ - T F If you are asked a question but don't know the answer, it's best to be honest and admit it. - ${\rm T}~{\rm F}~$ Before raising your hand to ask a question, take a moment to consider whether maybe it's a stupid question. - T F Because you don't want your instructor to form a poor impression of you, wait a week or two into the term before starting to ask questions in class. - T F If you're shy, it's best never to speak up in class at all. - T F If you are struggling with a class during the first two weeks of the term, it's always best to drop the class immediately because the situation won't improve. - 2.
+List two things you can do if you are having difficulty understanding what your instructor is talking about.